Local swimmers impress at open water event

 AdvertisementAdvertise with NZME.

-Karolina Joyce, 14, got first place in three different categories including the 1km event.
+Karolina Joyce, 14, came first in three different categories including the 1km event.

 Nicky Logan, 11, showed real perseverance as the youngest member of the team and swam for a superb third placing in his age group in the 1km event.